kanisterio/kanister/docs/functions.rst

 RestoreData
 -----------

-This function restores data backed up by the BackupData function.
+This function restores data backed up by the :ref:`backupdata` function.
 It creates a new Pod that mounts the PVCs referenced by the specified Pod and restores data to the specified path.